The Response funnel model;

 The focus or the aspect of the territory that is highlighted by the basic version of the response funnel is our outwardly and inwardly subjectively observable communicative, behavioral, and emotional responses, typically occurring in conflict and other challenging situations, and less on the underlying biological mechanisms.

 Expanded versions of the model (coming soon) have a much broader focus, including a more comprehensive range of communicative, cognitive, and bodily actions.
-It also focuses on learnable attitudes, skills, and processes that support real-life mastery, not just self-regulation techniques in a more basic sense.
+It also puts emphasis on learnable attitudes, skills, and processes that support real-life mastery.

 The model does not rely on any particular view of the brain or nervous system.